OussamaTeyib/HelloWorld/README.md

   ├── include               # Contains raylib header files └── lib                   # Contains the library files for different ABIs
       ├── <ABI>             # ABI name (e.g., armeabi-v7a, arm64-v8a)
-      │   └── libraylib     # The raylib library for the specified ABI
+      │   └── libraylib.a   # The raylib library for the specified ABI
   ```
 - **ANDROID_HOME**: Path to your Android SDK.
 - **KEYSTORE_FILE**: Path to your keystore file for signing the APK.